Center for Sustainability

 Green Gus with CfS Director Lissa Leege

 Welcome to the Center for Sustainability (CfS) at Georgia Southern University.
 What is Sustainability?
 Sustainability is often defined as the ability to meet present needs without compromising the ability of future generations to meet their needs.
 In other words, sustainability requires careful use of our resources, including water, air, energy, biodiversity, soil, etc. so they will be in adequate supply for the foreseeable future.
 Calculate your ecological footprint!
 Find out if you’re living a sustainable life!

 Want to participate in a CfS field trip or help make our community more sustainable?
-We’ve just created a new online sign up interface for our many sustainability opportunities.
+Use our online interface to sign up for our many sustainability opportunities.
 Click here to sign up

-or find it under Get Involved in the Programs tab.
+or find out more under Get Involved in the Programs tab.